kaiserkernel/solana-meme-coin-presale/README.md

 `set_pool_created()` - Admin Confirms Liquidity Pool Creation

 `withdraw_tokens()` - Users Withdraw After Pool Creation

-`link_wallet(username)` - find user's token info and update the pubkey

-in the case of web2 user, they need to link real solana wallet to their account on dashboard, and it will trigger a function on the presale contract to register wallet by username and it will find and update the null of pubkey to real address by user name. then they can withdraw tokens.

 ### 🔹 Implementing the Referral System